-Wheel Bearing Lubrication And Adjustment
+Wheel Bearing Lubrication and Adjustment

 With semitrailer sitting level, the oil level must be checked daily and maintained between the "ADD" and "FULL" lines on the hub cap window.
 Check for cracked windows, missing filler plugs, and oil leaks.
 Add hub oil through the "POP-IN" filler plug located in the center of the hub windows.
 Re-install the "POP-IN" plugs after filling each hub.
-Adjust wheel bearings and change grease every 50,000 miles or with each brake lining replacement, which ever occurs first.
+Adjust wheel bearings and change oil per See Table 4-2or with each brake lining replacement, whichever occurs first.